nslee333/laravel_test/README.md

-A Laravel project to play around with.
+A Laravel Breeze project setup with Inertia to use React on the frontend.